 Remove large outer leaves from cabbage and set aside.
 Remove core from cabbage.
 Place whole head in a large pot filled with boiling salted water.
 Cover and cook three minutes or until softened enough to pull off individual leaves.
 You will need 18 leaves.

 When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.

 Chop the remaining cabbage, still reserving large outer leaves, and place it in the bottom of a large greased casserole dish or Dutch oven.

-In a large bowl, mix cooked and cooled rice, cooled onions, beef, pork, salt and pepper to taste, egg, garlic, paprika, reserved sauerkraut juices and 1/3 cup of the tomato sauce, and blend thoroughly.
+In a large bowl, mix cooked and cooled rice, cooled onions, beef, pork, salt and pepper to taste, egg, garlic, paprika, reserved sauerkraut juices, and 1/3 cup of the tomato sauce; blend ingredients thoroughly.
 Don't overmix or the meat will become tough.